 Web Application Penetration Testing Methodology

-Web application penetration testing is a process in which a tester uses simulated attacks to identify potential security vulnerabilities in a web application.
+Web application pentesting is a structured process in which pentesters simulate real-world attacks to identify security vulnerabilities in web applications.
+This ensures robust security controls, protects sensitive data, and strengthens overall application security.

 Penetration testing of a web application includes the following stages: